yhg8423/yhg-terminal-site-gatsby/src/pages/markdown-pages/info/who.md

 #### Summary
 > Hello, I am Hyeonggeun Yun who is an undergraduate student majoring in Transdisciplinary Studies at DGIST.
-My research interest is Human-Computer Interaction (HCI), Interaction at Scale, Human-AI Interaction, and Interactive Web.
+My research interests are Human-Computer Interaction (HCI), Interaction at Scale, Human-AI Interaction, and Interactive Web.
 Especially, I want to think about how to increase the interaction of people on the web.
 Also, I want to design a society where humans and artificial intelligence live together.